eddie-hernandez/simon-ambient-edition/README.md

 - As a user, I want four different colored button options to press.
 - As a user, I want to start a new game.
 - As a user, I want the game to have a random sequence of buttons to press.
-- As a user, I want to know which button to press indicated by a unique color and sound.
 - As a user, I want each consecutive level to add another button onto the game's sequence.
 - As a user, I want to know if I pushed the wrong button.
 - As a user, I want to win only after pressing all 10 level's sequences successfully.